-All retirees receive a quarterly Focus publication.
-SERS sends a quarterly statement to you detailing the current gross monthly pension and deductions and these amounts for the year-to-date.
+All retirees receive a quarterly Focus publication, which will include a quarterly statement detailing your current gross monthly pension and deductions, and these amounts for the year-to-date.
 You also will receive a statement if there are any changes to your monthly payment amount, such as when you receive a cost-of-living increase.

 *Direct deposit notice or check stub will be mailed to all benefit recipients during these months; you also will receive a notice or check stub any time your monthly amount changes.[Hide]

-Under current law, one year after the effective date of your retirement, you will receive a cost-of-living increase of 3%.
-You will continue to receive 3% of your base pension amount every year on the anniversary date of your retirement.[Read More...]
+Under current law, you will receive a Cost-of-Living Adjustment (COLA) increase of 3% of your base pension amount every year on the anniversary date of your retirement.[Read More...]

 All SERS pension increases should be reported to Social Security if you are receiving Social Security benefits based on your spouse’s Social Security earnings.[Hide]

 When you write to SERS, please make sure to give your full name and the last four digits of your Social Security Number.
 Also, make sure you advise SERS of any change in address.
-Even if SERS sends your check directly to your bank, we still need your current home address.[Read More...]
+Even if SERS deposits your check directly into your bank account, we still need your current home address.[Read More...]

-In some instances, such as a hospital or convalescent stay, a retiree may be prevented from cashing the monthly check.
+In some instances, such as a hospital or nursing home stay, a retiree may not be able to cash the monthly check.
 Again, in such instances, direct deposit is safe and convenient.
-At times like these, many persons find it helpful to be able to have a trusted friend or relative act on their behalf and handle pressing financial matters.
-If you, as a retiree, want someone other than yourself to handle your SERS’ retirement, you must provide SERS with either a General or a Limited Power of Attorney form.[Read More...]
+At times like these, many persons find it helpful to have a trusted friend or relative act on their behalf and handle pressing financial matters.
+If you, as a retiree, want someone other than yourself to handle your SERS retirement, you must provide SERS with either a General or a Limited Power of Attorney form.[Read More...]

-This is necessary because in addition to the retiree, SERS’ pension checks may only be cashed by authorized individuals.
-In order for another person to have authority to handle a SERS pension, the retiree must grant Power of Attorney to someone, or a probate court must appoint a guardian for the retiree’s estate.
+This is necessary because, in addition to the retiree, SERS’ pension checks may only be cashed by authorized individuals.
+In order for another person to have authority to handle a SERS pension, the retiree must grant Power of Attorney to someone, or a probate court must appoint a guardian for the retiree.